cdqp/anyloop/doc/devices.md

     (for example) should *never* be the only pointer to its data; otherwise, that's just begging for a memory leak.
- 4. If devices fail to do their job, they must return a nonzero error code from `process()`.
+ 4. If devices fail to do their job, they must return a nonzero error code from `proc()`.
 This is especially important if the device was supposed to change the pipeline type.
  5. Devices should self-document their parameters and accepted/outputted `aylp_type`s and `aylp_units`, either in their header files or in separate